 The first line of your product CSV needs to include the field headers described below, in the same order, with each separated by a comma.
 Subsequent lines in the file should contain data for your product using those same fields in that exact same order.
 Here's a description of each field:

 |Handle||Handles are unique names for each product.
 They can contain letters, dashes and numbers, but no spaces.
 A handle is used in the URL for each product.
 For example, the handle for a "Women's Snowboard" should be womens-snowboard, and the product's URL would be

 Every line in the CSV starting with a different handle is treated as a new product.
-If you want to add multiple images to a product, or want the product to have variants, you should have multiple lines with the same handle.
+To add multiple images to a product, you should have multiple lines with the same handle.